Ruth2014/bio2092/04_Microbial_genomics/README.md

 * Load the `.bam` files using the `File -> Load from File` menu.
     The corresponding `.bai` files must be present in the same folder as the `.bam` files.

+* Remember, if you are using the web-based version of IGV, you need to simultaneously load the `.bam.bai` files along with the `.bam` files.

 * Navigate to this position on the genome: 759807 - 763325.
 You should
     be able to see *rpoB* gene.
 What is the relevance of this gene to